 Calling Out This Great Contradiction

 The practice of a ROI analysis is very prudent.
-However, what the acronym implies in the absence of the right strategy for procuring the technology does not equal an investment, by definition.
-Call it what you will, but the analysis should always seek to reduce costs and increase productivity to ultimately increase profits.
-Unfortunately, the challenge has been the inconsistency in the analysis, along with the subjectivity in the evaluation.
+However, what the ROI acronym implies in the absence of the right procurement strategy, does not equal an investment, by definition.
+Your analysis should always seek to reduce costs and increase productivity to ultimately increase profits.
+The challenge with ROI is its inconsistency in the analysis and the subjectivity in the evaluation.

 …the analysis should always seek to reduce costs and increase productivity to ultimately increase profits.

-I do believe an acquisition justification is important, but companies need to add one more key piece to the process, a meaningful way to pay for or procure today’s equipment solutions.
+Acquisition justification is still important.
+However, companies need to add one more key piece to the process.
+A meaningful way to pay for today’s technology solutions.

 What’s The Right Way To Pay

-If control and flexibility is important, look for an Equipment as a Service model or technology equipment termed rental program from solution providers.
-There are equipment as a service models that have flexibility to provide a competitive edge during the life of the agreement and at end of term.
+X as a Service models and technology equipment as a service agreements from your solution provider can provide you with more flexibility and control over your organization's technology.
+This way to pay provides you with a competitive edge during the life of the agreement and at end of term.
 You can control and dictate change on your terms.

 What To Look For When Choosing a Way To Pay

-Financially, look to a more flexible financing and X as a Service models.
-Embrace that today’s equipment solutions are non-revenue generating assets that rapidly depreciate.
-Anything off balance sheet will also preserve a company’s ratios and cash flow for revenue generating investment opportunities.
+When you're paying for something in a rapidly changing industry lean into these newer X as a Service options that give you financial flexibility.
+Understand that today’s technology solutions are non-revenue generating assets that will rapidly depreciate.
+Anything off balance sheet, or an operating expense (OPEX), can help preserve a company’s ratios and allow you to use cash flow for revenue generating investment opportunities.

-Technically, make sure you look at a financial product that protects from obsolescence whether business needs change or the manufacturer changes.
+Look for a financial product that protects your technology from obsolescence and can keep you at the forefront of technology whether your business needs change or the manufacturer changes.

-Finally, find an X as a Service or termed rental that provides multiple and flexible end of term options that empower an organization on their terms, not the terms of the leasing company.
+Finally, find an X as a Service payment option that provides multiple and flexible end of term options so you are empowered on your terms, not the terms of a leasing company.